 Instead, I was slightly insulted.
 I don’t particularly want to be regarded as White.
 White has become a dirty word, paradoxically, the whiter the dirtier in my world.
 White supremacist, White racist, White Republican.
 Yuck!
 Who wants to be associated with these lower human life form scum.
 But my contempt for the social appeal of a bleachy look makes me quite different from a lot of people, and people of color, like my former girlfriend.

 Anyway, objectively, I’m not white.
-In previous treatments of this subject I have referred to myself has being “swarthy guy” who hailed from a land call Swarthia, but that just feels a little too colloquial these days, and people just can’t seem to find Swarthia on Google maps.
+In previous treatments of this subject, I have referred to myself as being “swarthy guy” who hailed from a land called Swarthia, but that just feels a little too colloquial these days, and people just can’t seem to find Swarthia on Google maps.
 So, I needed to come up with a new category that fits my complexion.
 Not only that, I wanted it to have a scientific ring to it as well as a deep paleoanthropological resonance.
 It could not be “Brown man” since that one seemed already taken.
-But it was somewhere in that chromatic range of melanin––chestnut, umber, taupe, russet, tan, beige—that I belonged.
-It just need some scientific sounding anchor, something like homo habilis, or homo Australopithecus.
+But it was somewhere in that chromatic range of melanin––chestnut, umber, taupe, russet, tan, beige, “off-white?”—that I belonged.
+It just needs some scientific-sounding anchor, something like homo habilis, or homo Australopithecus.

 ©2018, James A. Clapp (UrbisMedia Ltd. Pub.
 11.20.2018)